-Allison H. Smith is an artist and arts administrator, specializing in exhibitions, project management, and social media.
+Allison H. Smith (she/her) is an artist and arts administrator, specializing in exhibitions, project management, and social media.
 She is a double alumnus of Kent State University, holding a B.F.A.
 (2014) and M.F.A.
 (2018) in studio art with a concentration in textiles.
 In addition to FRONT, Allison also manages Transformer Station, a contemporary art museum in Ohio City, coordinating exhibitions, managing the collection, serving as an artist liaison, and developing social media content.
 Allison previously served as the Graduate Assistant to the Director of the Kent State University School of Art Collection & Galleries, as an art instructor at 4Cats Arts Studio and the Artful Living & Learning Program, and as a Museum Assistant at the Massillon Museum.

 Naomi Columna (she/her) is a vocalist and artist joining us with arts administration and production experience.
 Columna studied in the western classical tradition, holding two vocal performance degrees, M.M. from the San Francisco Conservatory of Music (2019) and B.M.A. from the Cleveland Institute of Music (2016).
 She previously worked at CIM as the Recording and Student Recital Manager, and has served in various production roles, for example, stage-hand, props manager, production manager and artistic director.
 Enthusiastic about Cleveland's experimental performance scene, Columna and artistic partner Melanie Emig, produced and performed a multimedia concert made possible via the Satellite fund from our neighbors at SPACES!